Crash (American TV series)

-Crash is an American television drama series set in Los Angeles, California that starred Dennis Hopper and Eric Roberts.
-It is the first original series produced by the Starz network.
-The network ordered a 13 episode season which premiered on October 17, 2008.
+Crash is an American drama television series set in Los Angeles, California that stars Dennis Hopper and Eric Roberts.
+It is the first original drama series produced by Starz.
+The network ordered a 13-episode season which premiered on October 17, 2008.
 The series is based on the 2004 film of the same title.
 It was developed for television by Glen Mazzara.
 In Canada, Crash can be seen on Super Channel.
-Starz ordered a second season that premiered in September 2009 before concluding in December 2009.
+Starz ordered a second season that premiered in September 2009.

 Production

 Conception

 Starz began looking to develop original television series after the success of series developed by its rivals Showtime and HBO and advertised funding and creative freedom for original programming projects.
 Crash is the network's first foray into original scripted drama and is based on the Academy Award-winning 2004 film of the same name.
 The writers of the film, Paul Haggis and Robert Moresco, were interested in developing a series based on the property.
 Lionsgate and Starz collaborated on developing the series for television.

 Television writer and producer Glen Mazzara was brought in as an executive producer for the series.
 Mazzara has worked extensively as a writer and producer on The Shield and had developed new projects for the other networks including Life and Standoff.